 Helping Our Front Line Workers Recover from COVID-19

-To fill a growing need in the community as we face the COVID-19 Pandemic, the Hampden County Sheriff’s Department and its generous community partners have opened a First Responder Recovery Home.
+To fill a need in the community as the COVID-19 Pandemic grew, the Hampden County Sheriff’s Department and its generous community partners opened a First Responder Recovery Home.

-Located at the department’s Pre-Release Center on our campus in Ludlow, the refuge aims to help doctors, nurses, staff from hospitals or assisted living facilities, police, firefighters, emergency medical technicians, corrections professionals, U.S. military members, retail/grocery store employees, journalists, parcel delivery employees and other front-line personnel who have been diagnosed with COVID-19, but can’t safely go home to recover.
+Located at the department’s Pre-Release Center on our campus in Ludlow, the refuge aimed to help doctors, nurses, staff from hospitals or assisted living facilities, police, firefighters, emergency medical technicians, corrections professionals, U.S. military members, retail/grocery store employees, journalists, parcel delivery employees and other front-line personnel who have been diagnosed with COVID-19, but couldn’t safely go home to recover.

 “This is not just a Hampden County Sheriff’s Department effort.
 This is thanks to the good people in our community who care, and step up when things are tough,” Sheriff Nick Cocchi said.
 “As I’ve said before, these are stressful and uncertain times, and the only way we’re going to get through this is by working together.
 I’m just thankful we have so many strong community partners that put people over profits and go above and beyond when we pick up the phone.”